MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Frequently Asked Questions

-### Continuing kiosk experience for Azure AD groups without internet

-Some environments have limited internet connectivity.
-If you'd like to use your Azure groups for Kiosk in those limited environments, you can enable a policy that will cache the group membership on the device for up to 60 days.
-With this policy once a user has signed in connected to the Internet, they'll have access.
-To learn more, visit [MixedReality/AADGroupMembershipCacheValidityInDays](/windows/client-management/mdm/policy-csp-mixedreality#mixedreality-aadgroupmembershipcachevalidityindays).

 ### How to can visitor accounts automatically logon into kiosk experience?

 On builds [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) and onwards: